-10.605 Part B - Dual Enrollment
+10.605 Part B - Dual Enrollment -is this old information relating to articulation agreements

-Home education students are permitted dual enrollment opportunities through state statutes (1007.271 F.S.); however, certain requirements must be met.
+Home education students are permitted dual enrollment opportunities through state statutes (1007.271 F.S.) with colleges and universities that have articulation agreements with Santa Rosa County School District. ; however, certain requirements must be met.

-1. If the parent has an Articulation Agreement with the college or university then the student is eligible.
+- If the parent has an Articulation Agreement with the college or university then the student is eligible.
 Submit the EL13S Form.
-This is not a requirement of all home_educated, dual_enrolled students.
-The articulation agreement is reviewed every school year and is subject to change at any time.

-2. If there is no Articulation Agreement, contact the college or university:

-- a.
-Verify that the student is registered with the college or university as a home education student; and - b.
-Verify that the student is responsible for his or her own transportation, textbooks and instructional materials; and - c.
+This is not a requirement of all home_educated, dual enrolled students.
+The articulation agreement is reviewed every school year and is subject to change at any time. - 2.
+If there is no Articulation Agreement, contact the college or university: - Verify that the student is registered with the college or university as a home education student; and - Verify that the student is responsible for his or her own transportation, textbooks and instructional materials; and c.
 Verify that the student is not registered at any public or private school, in name only, and receiving credit at any public or private school for any courses taken at the college or university.